-PHY 103 Concepts of Physics Lab (if applicable to student major, required for Electric Utility Technology
+PHY 103 Concepts of Physics Lab (if applicable to student major)

-PHY 103: Concepts of Physics Lab
+PHY 103 : Concepts of Physics Lab

 The course illustrates many of the topics introduced in lecture through hands-on laboratory experiments.
 Experiments in laboratory are conducted, but not limited to, the topics of force, acceleration, gravity, friction, circular motion, matter, temperature, and the Law of Reflection.